How can a company use my data?

-When you sign up to buy something online, join a mailing list, donate to a charity or enter a competition, you are giving the organisation involved your personal data.
+When you buy something online, join a mailing list, donate to a charity or enter a competition, you are giving the organisation involved your personal data.

 Depending on what permissions you give, that organisation might be able to:

 - hold your data and use it for direct marketing, such as email, post and phone calls

 - sell your data to third parties

 Under Article 21 of the GDPR you can make a request to an organisation to stop processing your data for the purposes of direct marketing.

 If you notify a company that you object to them processing your personal data for direct marketing purposes, it means they must stop, or not begin, sending you marketing material or contacting you for marketing purposes.

 If an organisation ignores your Article 21 notice you can complain to the ICO.

 When can I use the right to object?

 You can use Article 21 of the GDPR as an individual to put a stop to unwanted marketing, including junk mail, emails and nuisance calls.